1 Utama: Transport

-The mall is connected to several major roads including Lebuhraya Damansara Puchong and Lebuh Bandar Utama.
+The mall is connected to several major roads including Damansara–Puchong Expressway at the Bandar Utama Interchange, and Lebuh Bandar Utama.
 In addition to providing 14,000 parking bays for cars, the mall also provides bicycle parking.
 The car park is also equipped with electric vehicle charging points.

-The mall is accessible via public transport, including MRT via Bandar Utama MRT station or via buses from RapidKL bus service.
+The mall is also accessible via public transport via the Bandar Utama station that is served by the MRT Kajang Line and LRT Shah Alam Line. or via buses from Rapid KL and PJ City Bus bus services at the Bandar Utama bus hub.

 Incidents

 Fires

 There were two fires that broke out in the mall.
 The first fire was on February 25, 2013, which started in a storage facility in the children's playground equipment store which caused the whole building to experience a power outage.
 The second fire occurred on July 11, 2014, when the fire broke out from the kitchen of one of the food court.
 Both fires were minor, and no casualties were reported.

 Crime

 In response to the abduction of Canny Ong in a shopping center in Bangsar which led to her death on June 13, 2003, many shopping malls in Klang Valley strengthened their security in order to protect their customers, including One Utama shopping mall where the management deployed additional policemen, guard dogs and security guards to patrol the mall.
 Despite this, there were several false alarms when some customers reported to police that their cars were stolen, when in fact the customers forgot where they had parked their cars.
 During Chinese New Year in 2014, a burglar stole jewellery worth RM10 million in one of the jewellery shops.
 The heist was planned by a Latin American gang in advance before executing the burglary, which included hiding inside the mall as it closed, cutting off electricity, disabling the burglar alarm system, stealing CCTV recording units and melting safe doors using an oxy acetylene torch.